 Big Picture Thinking

-Correctly describe the central ideas of FEDC's 4-9 of the DIRFloortime Model.
+Correctly describe the central ideas of Functional Emotional Developmental Capacities (FEDCs) 4 - 9 of the DIRFloortime Model.

-Identify and embrace caregivers' and individuals' strengths, respecting and promoting their right for self-determination.
+Identify and embrace caregivers' and individuals' strengths, by demonstrating respect for and promotion of their right for self-determination.

 Assessment and Developing Individual Profiles

-Describe the range of an individual's capacity for FEDCs 4 - 9 in child or adult individuals, with or without developmental special needs.
+Describe an individual's capacity for FEDCs 4 - 9 in child or adult individuals, with or without developmental special needs.

 Describe unique individual profiles related to sensory reactivity, processing and motor planning development, receptive and expressive language development, and visual spatial development in children or adults within FEDCs 4 - 9, with or without developmental special needs.